AdobeDocs/core-services.en/help/interface/browser-cookie-settings.md

 ---
 description: Learn how to enable privacy settings for browser cookies.
 You can remove users who blocked all cookies on desktop and mobile browsers.
-solution: Experience Cloud, Analytics, Target, Social
+solution: Experience Cloud, Analytics, Target
 title: Privacy settings for browser cookies
 uuid: f6a56e8b-b021-49db-8eb4-6c14af0c7243
 feature: Cookies